COOKING with FLAVOURS – an INTUITIVE way to cook

 Ancient ways…

-It was the Chinese who discovered the principle of cooking with flavours a long time ago.
+The Chinese are said to have first started cooking by combining various complementary flavours… .
 They found that when a dish contains a harmonious balance of some or all of these basic tastes, we perceive it as delicious because each flavour is intensified by the next and all our taste buds are satisfied at once – a bit like an Impressionist painting where complementary colours put side-by-side, create a deliciously vibrant effect.
 You can also compare it to the melodious bond of different notes and sounds that intensify each other in a sensual piece of music..

 All about taste…

-You can start experimenting with well-known classics.
-See for instance how salty ham accentuates the sweetness of a melon, or how the ubiquitous combination of sweet-and-sour (think tomato ketchup, a Chinese takeaway, gooseberry jam or a lemon tart) makes our mouths water.
-Take it a little further and taste how a glass of fragrant sweet Muscat wine or sweet juicy pears bring out the delicious umami-saltiness of blue Roquefort cheese.
+Start experimenting with well-known classics to prove the point… See for instance how salty raw Parma or Jamón Serrano accentuates the sweetness of a melon, or how the ubiquitous combination of sweet-and-sour (think tomato ketchup, a Chinese takeaway, gooseberry jam or a lemon tart) makes our mouths water.
+Don’t stop there, taste how a glass of fragrant sweet Muscat wine or sweet juicy pears bring out the delicious umami-saltiness of blue Roquefort cheese.
 How come orange marmalade is such a winner?
 Because it combines both the bitterness and the acidity of an orange with sweetness of sugar – you cannot loose..